 Each student is allowed two attempts at the Qualifying Examination.
-If the second attempt is required, it should occur at the next administration of the exam in the following spring.
+If the second attempt is required, it should occur at the next administration of the exam.
+For epidemiology students, the next qualifying examination is the third Friday in spring semester.
+For Biostatistics students, the next qualifying examination is January 2018.
 The scoring and administration of the second attempt will follow the same process as the first, including the Oral Examination for those scoring in the range 70%-79%.
 If a student does not pass the examination on the second attempt, he or she is not allowed to continue in the program.